roboticslab-cseiitg/ProjectTartarus/Raspberry-Pi/README.md

 4. Use the ledOn/ledOff predicate to control the LED.

 Please refer the Tartarus User Manual for further details pertaining to the concerned predicate(s).

+Please ensure to use the BOARD mode while wiring the Raspberry Pi.
+If required, the mode can be changed in the corresponding '<xyz>.py' files.